trntv/apis-list/README.md

 - [Deezer](https://github.com/apis-list/apis-list/blob/main/apis/deezer/deezer.md) - Deezer API provides a nice set of services to build up web applications allowing the discovery of Deezer's music catalogue
 - [EAN-Search](https://github.com/apis-list/apis-list/blob/main/apis/ean-search/ean-search.md) - Search our EAN database with over 230 million products by EAN, UPC, ISBN or product name
 - [Faroo](https://github.com/apis-list/apis-list/blob/main/apis/faroo/faroo.md) - Alternative to Google Web Search API / Google News Search API, allows you to search news within dates, fetch trending news, topics and terms
-- [Foursquare API](https://github.com/apis-list/apis-list/blob/main/apis/foursquare-api/foursquare-api.md) - Gives you access to our world-class places database and the ability to interact with Foursquare users and merchants
 - [Freesound](https://github.com/apis-list/apis-list/blob/main/apis/freesound/freesound.md) - With the Freesound API you can browse, search, and retrieve information about Freesound users, packs, and the sounds themselves
 - [Furniture Store Data Api](https://github.com/apis-list/apis-list/blob/main/apis/furniture-store-data-api/furniture-store-data-api.md) - You will learn how to provide any type of data via api in seconds.
 The great thing in this api is that it very simple to use and edit.
 The updated version of the API is also available at <a href='https://getrit. com</a>.
 The API is developed on C# and json. [{"ID":"1","TITLE":"Scott","Publishe_Date":"2/2/2","Modified_Date":"3/3/3","Image_Url":"noimage","TEXT":"about the topic"}]. com'>getrit.
 0 and above
 - [Gnews](https://github.com/apis-list/apis-list/blob/main/apis/gnews/gnews.md) - GNews is an API to search for articles from a variety of sources, including Google News